-Bag Kit E: The following steps are for left and right Defrost Diffusers: Locate and route the duct hoses from the defrost/heat duct assembly (see figure 18) upward toward the defrost adapter diffusers.
-Next locate and install defrost adapter diffusers from the top of the dash and secure with v-clips supplied.
-Attach flex hose to the defrost diffuser adapters using zip-ties.
-Push adapters onto diffusers from below.
-The other end of the duct hose is installed over the defrost/heat duct assembly outlets on main unit.
+Bag Kit E: The following steps are for left and right Defrost Diffusers: Locate and route the duct hoses from the defrost/heat duct assembly (see figure 22) upward toward the defrost adaptor diffusers.
+Next locate and install defrost adaptor diffusers from the top of the dash and secure with v-clips supplied.
+Attach flex hose to the defrost diffuser adaptors using zip-ties.
+Push adaptors onto diffusers from below.
+The other end of the duct hose is installed over the defrost/heat duct assembly outlets on the main unit (see figure 23 and the diagram below).

-The face duct assembly comes pre-installed with s-clips which allow you to install onto the evaporator unit quickly and securely (see figure 19).
+The face duct assembly comes preinstalled with s-clips which allow you to install onto the evaporator unit quickly and securely (see figure 24).